nachtfunke/nachtfunke/README.md

 ## Previously Worked on:

-easyname GmbH, ip-systems e.U., SAE Vienna (lecturer)
+easyname GmbH, ip-systems e.U., SAE Vienna (lecturer), LEAN-CODERS GmbH (Tech Evangelist)

 ## Currently Working on:

 Many things!
 Mostly weird little non-SPA's that I enjoy making.
 Mostly eleventy probably!
 I currently find much joy in hand-writing SVG Code.
-I have a lot of opinions about the industrialization of webdesign & -development that I mostly share on [indieweb.social]([https://twitter.com/nachtfunke](https://indieweb.social/@nachtfunke)).
+I have a lot of opinions about the industrialization of webdesign & -development that I mostly share on [indieweb.social](https://indieweb.social/@nachtfunke)

-I'm currently a Tech Evangelist for [Lean Coders GmbH](https://lean-coders.at/), so some of my work is _sponsored by Lean Coders GmbH_.

 ## Don't click on that: